SGL-UT/gnsstk/PYTHON.md

 -------------

-This documentation describes the architecture and design of the Python bindings of the GPS ToolKit (GPSTk), produced by the Space and Geophysics Laboratory (SGL) of Applied Research Laboratories, The University of Texas at Austin (ARL:UT).
+This documentation describes the architecture and design of the Python bindings of the GPS ToolKit (GNSSTk), produced by the Space and Geophysics Laboratory (SGL) of Applied Research Laboratories, The University of Texas at Austin (ARL:UT).

-Building and Installing the Python GPSTk:
+Building and Installing the Python GNSSTk:
 -----------------------------------------

 See the INSTALL.txt for details.